Let Your Pet Nuzzle Blues Away

 Try Low-Fat Carbs for a Pick-Me-Up

 Do you really need that third cup of coffee?
-Anxiety can accompany depression.
+Anxiety often happens along with depression.
 And too much caffeine can make you nervous, jittery, or anxious.
-While possible links between caffeine and depression haven't been definitively established, cutting back on caffeinated drinks may help lower your risk of depression and improve sleep.
+While scientists haven't found a clear link between caffeine and depression, cutting back on it may help lower your chances of having the condition and improve your sleep

 Treat Your Aches and Pains

-Feelings of depression can be related to pain.
+When you hurt, it's hard to stay in a good mood.
 Work with your health care team to treat your depression and your pain.

-For some people, exercise works as well or even better than antidepressants.
+Exercise works almost as well as antidepressants for some people.
 And you don't have to run a marathon.
 Just take a walk with a friend.
-As time goes on, increase activity until you exercise on most days.
-You'll feel better physically, sleep better at night, and improve your mood.
+As time goes on, move more until you exercise on most days of the week.
+You'll feel better physically, sleep better at night, and boost your mood.

 Choose an Exercise You Enjoy